tara-hylton/dice_rolling_simulator/README.md

 Added a loop so you can continue to roll dice or quit
 Added a loop so you can roll multiple of the same dice at one time
 <!--This did result in an error in the replay loop which I will work on in my next session-->
+Updated all lines of code in match/case code
+Updated lines that print out to specify the dice and amount of dice that were rolled
+Fixed error in reroll loop, probably need to clean up code still, but it is working properly